ThreatConnect-Inc/threatconnect-developer-docs/docs/python/groups/adversaries/crud/update.rst

     # add a new description attribute
     adversary.add_attribute('Description', 'Updated Description')

-    # load adversary tags
+    # load Adversary tags
     adversary.load_tags()
-    # delete all of the adversary's tags
+    # delete all of the Adversary's tags
     for tag in adversary.tags:
         adversary.delete_tag(tag.name)